 - Three sections of ‘Included’ stones

-The size, number, nature, position, color, or relief can all affect the diamonds’ clarity grade on the scale.
-In some instances, one feature has more of an impact on the clarity grade than other characteristics but it’s not always the same one.
+The size, number, nature, position, color, or relief can all affect the diamond grade in clarity on the scale.
+In some instances, one feature has more of an impact on the clarity grade than other characteristics, but it’s not always the same one.
 The importance of each feature varies from one diamond to another.